PDC-support/openmp-lab-exercises/advanced_lab/README.md

 end
 ```

-In order to obtain good parallel speedup with OpenMP, each sub task assigned to
+In order to obtain good parallel speedup with OpenMP, each sub-task assigned to
-a thread needs to be rather larger.
+a thread needs to be rather large.
 Since the nested loops contains a lot of
 numerical calculations the solver is a perfect candidate for OpenMP
 parallelization.
 But as you will see in this exercise, it’s fairly difficult to
-easily obtain optimal speedup on today’s multi-core computers.
+obtain optimal speedup on today’s multi-core computers.
 However, it
 should be fairly easy to obtain some speedup without too much effort.
 The
 difficult task is to make a good use of all the available cores.